Your Event at Saint Peter’s University

 - To adjust the room reservation (location or time): Please delete your request and return to the room request form to check availability.
 For reservation questions, please contact Room Reservations at email@example.com.

-- To edit the title or description: email Michele at email@example.com.
+- To edit the title or description: email the web team at firstname.lastname@example.org.
 Please note, the web team cannot change your reservation or look up availability.
 We play no part in room reservations.
 We are responsible for the quality of calendar content and where these events show throughout the Saint Peter's University website.

 Why does the request form ask “Promote this event on the website?”Ultimately, the calendar manager must decide whether or not the event belongs on the public website.
 Internal meetings should not be shown to the public.
 Please help us to be able to tell the difference by writing an accurate description and recommending the appropriate action.

 - Events where you want to encourage attendance.

 - Events which will raise the University's profile or have a marketing value